Linear Algebra

 method in computing the l1 and l2 norms of a

-given vector.
-The l2 norm calculation is the simpler of the two, as it is the
+function is the simpler of the two, as it computes the

-square root of the dot product of a vector with itself, shown in the function
+square root of the dot product of a vector with itself.

 operation that sums the absolute values of the elements.
 (This could also be